 First, the good news.
-The latest traffic safety assessment from the National Highway Traffic Safety Administration (NHTSA) reveals that drunk driving deaths decreased across the country by 3.7% in 2007.
+The latest drunk driving assessment from the National Highway Traffic Safety Administration (NHTSA) reveals that deaths have fallen by a third in the last three decades; however, drunk-driving crashes claim more than 10,000 lives per year.
 Officials speculate that this reduction is due to increased legal enforcement of DUI laws and campaigns by government and non-profit groups that encourage zero-tolerance for drinking and driving and promote the importance of designated drivers.
 However, an overall reduction in DUI related accident deaths isn’t the whole picture.

 How to Reform High-Risk Drunk Drivers